grafana/loki/docs/sources/configure/_index.md

 # Configures storing chunks in GCS.
 Required fields only required when gcs is
 # defined in config.
 [gcs: <gcs_storage_config>]

-# Deprecated: Configures storing index in BoltDB.
-Required fields only required
-# when boltdb is present in the configuration.
-boltdb:
-  # Location of BoltDB index files.
-  # CLI flag: -boltdb.dir
-  [directory: <string> | default = ""]

 # Configures storing the chunks on the local file system.
 Required fields only
 # required when filesystem is present in the configuration.